katcipis/sophia/notes/languages/go.md

 But now you need to use a method Equal and feel all Javaesque about things =P.

-That is a decision with its own tradeoffs, there is a lot of ways to create messes with operator overloading, but if you write generic algorithms seamlessly, in a way that they read well and are easy to use, support to operators as first class citizens is fundamental.
+That is a decision with its own trade-offs, there is a lot of ways to create messes with operator definitions, but if you want to write generic algorithms seamlessly, in a way that they read well and are easy to use, support to operators as first class citizens is fundamental.